Albratoburner/Nepali-Sign-Language-Detection-using-CNN/README.md

 - Models were trained and evaluated on a Nepali Sign Language dataset.
 - CNN showed the best performance, highlighting the strength of deep learning in image-based recognition tasks.
 - Other machine learning models such as Logistic Regression, Random Forest, MLP, and SVM were also implemented for comparison.
+- A script for webcam integration has also been added to demonstrate real-time gesture recognition.

 ## Future Work
 - Extend the system to dynamic gestures (words and sentences).
-- Develop a real-time recognition tool using webcam integration.
+- Improve the real-time recognition system for smoother performance.
 - Deploy as a mobile or web application to increase accessibility.

 ## Tech Stack
 - Python
-- TensorFlow
+- TensorFlow / Keras
 - Scikit-learn
+- OpenCV
 - NumPy, Pandas, Matplotlib